Bloodline Recap: Keep Me Hanging On

 John makes it to Marco’s apartment to see Kevin wheeled into an ambulance.
 Wouldn’t this be a fitting end for Kevin Rayburn?
 Shot by someone who told him he was going to shoot him as a part of a stupid cover?
 Sheriff Aguirre (David Zayas) comes out and John is seriously confused.
 Kevin couldn’t have been shot by Eric, as he was at mile marker 80 when he called John.
 Something doesn’t make sense, and Chandler is very good here as he conveys the confusion and emotion of the longest night of John Rayburn’s life.
 We hear the voices in his head, including his brother saying, “Roy Gilbert.”
 It won’t take long for a police officer like John to put this all together.

 As Ozzy finally finds sanctuary, Belle panics in the hospital awaiting the surgery to save Kevin’s life.
-Sally wants to talk to Roy, worried that he’s gone too far in shooting in Kevin.
-John goes to Meg, who’s too passed out drunk to care, and then finds his mother.
+Sally wants to talk to Roy, worried that he’s gone too far in shooting Kevin.
+John goes to Meg, who’s too passed-out drunk to care, and then finds his mother.
 No one can find Roy.
 Sally tells her son that she knows everything, including that John killed Danny.
 She doesn’t want to hear about it.
 Really?!
 It’s interesting to consider that Sally would absolve John for killing Danny if he can save her other son, but I hope that’s further developed beyond this rushed scene.
 And again, should we want Kevin saved?
 I’d kind of like to see John run for the hills again and escape these deadly Rayburns.

 As Kevin fights for his life, Eric speeds off on a boat, and John promises he will do his best to cover up his brother’s murderous acts.
 Too bad we all know how bad the Rayburns are at cover-ups.